T-Mobile’s checking account is now available nationwide.

 Regardless of which side of the debate you stand on, one thing’s for certain: T-Mobile Money is a step in the direction of big brands fighting to stay relevant.

-“If you serve the consumer market, being a one-trick pony makes you ripe for disruption,” says Greg McBride, CFA, chief financial analyst for Bankrate.
+“If you serve the consumer market, being a one-trick pony makes you ripe for disruption,” McBride says.
 “You either evolve and innovate, disrupting the marketplace in order to be further ingrained in the consumer’s daily life, or find yourself disrupted by those that do.”